Notice of Pre-AIA or AIA Status

 Claims 6-7 are rejected under 35 U.S.C.
 103 as being unpatentable over Junya et al. (WO 2017/110185) in view of Koide (US 2004/0021833).

 Regarding claim 6, Junya et al. discloses the limitations as shown in the rejection of claim 5 above.
-However, Junya et al. is silent regarding wherein an evaluation function of the genetic algorithm evaluates intensity of S-polarized light or P-polarized light at at least three wavelengths of the emission light of the optical element.
-Koide (figure 7) teaches wherein an evaluation function of the genetic algorithm evaluates intensity of S-polarized light or P-polarized light at at least three wavelengths of the emission light of the optical element (110-130; RGB; see at least paragraphs 0126-0129).
+However, Junya et al. is silent regarding wherein an evaluation function of the genetic algorithm evaluates intensity of S-polarized light or P-polarized light at at least three wavelengths of the emission light at the predetermined stage.
+Koide (figure 7) teaches wherein an evaluation function of the genetic algorithm evaluates intensity of S-polarized light or P-polarized light at at least three wavelengths of the emission light at the predetermined stage (110-130; RGB; see at least paragraphs 0126-0129).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method as taught by Koide in order to achieve an image display apparatus capable of effectively capturing light emitted from an organic EL element and brightening an image without increasing the size and cost of a projection optical system.

 Conclusion